 Sri Thanu Beach and Ao Niad – A Paradise for Kids and Yogis

-I’ve written a separate post about Chao Pao Beach, as it’s quite distinct, but Sri Thanu and Ao Niad share the same infrastructure, so their descriptions are similar—only the photos differ.
+I’ve made a separate post about Chao Pao beach because it’s quite isolated, while Srithanu and Ao Niad share common infrastructure, so the description will be the same for them, only the photos are different.

 Beach Overview

-Sri Thanu Beach (Si Tanu) is the first beach you’ll encounter when heading north from Thong Sala along the coast.
-The beach begins near a cluster of fishing boats, not far from the popular Orion Café, and stretches past several resorts, including:
+Si Thanu (Sri Thanu) beach will be the first you encounter if you’re driving north from Thong Sala along the coast.
+Srithanu begins near a cluster of fishing boats, not far from the fairly well-known Orion café, then passes by these resorts:

 • Phangan Cove Beach Resort